Randname666/xboxoneresearch-wiki/xbox-virtual-drive.md

 Following the hash tree is another optional area reserved for user data (also known as Persistent Local Storage).
 This area is for games to store local-only data, although some system XVD packages seem to store data here too.

 Finally after the user data comes the actual XVD data.
 If the XVD file is an XVC the first 3 blocks are reserved for an XVC descriptor (which is never encrypted).
 This specifies the content ID, any encryption keys used, the chunks used to update packages (if the XVC is using chunk-based updates) and offsets/lengths/keyIDs of the different XVC regions in the file, along with other metadata.
 XVC regions can be encrypted with any of the keys specified in the XVC descriptor.
-The region-based encryption also includes the XVC region ID as part of the AES-128-CTR IV/counter.
+The region-based encryption also includes the XVC region ID as part of the AES-XTS IV/counter (known as data unit number for AES-XTS).

 Then comes the actual filesystem data.
 This data is encrypted with the CIK (can either be the decrypted value of the encrypted CIK in the XVD header if it's an XVD, or the key corresponding to the XVC key GUID)